EasyG0ing1/Migration/compile/Windows.md

 You can close the installer.

-Now, open a `CMD` window (again, the easiest way to do that is to hold down the Windows key on your keyboard and then press `R`; then type in `cmd` and hit enter)
+Now, open a new `CMD` window (again, the easiest way to do that is to hold down the Windows key on your keyboard and then press `R`; then type in `cmd` and hit enter)

 Next, create a github folder off the root